-Running an e-commerce store can be a very lucrative business, but don’t think money will start pouring down from the sky.
+Running an ecommerce store can be a very lucrative business, but don’t think money will start pouring down from the sky.
 First, customers will need to find your online store.
-Here are 22 SEO tactics you can use to attract more customers to your store:

 Category pages aren’t there just for easier navigation.
 To make them truly work for you, you need to optimize them for the most highly searched keywords your customers are using.
 With a solid keyword strategy, your category pages can be your top trafficked pages.